UEFA Nations League: What is it and how will it work?

 The system will also offer an alternative route into the European Championship, beginning with Euro 2020.

-Ahead of the opening games, we have detailed how it will be formatted, when the matches will take place and why results will matter.
+Ahead of the draw, we have detailed how it will be formatted, who can face who and when the matches will take place

 UEFA national team competitions2018-20European QualifiersJanuary 18, 2018